 What speaking activities can you use at elementary levels?

-It is a brilliant tool for practising communication.
-At the lowest levels, we have to make sure to provide the students with useful vocabulary and a model role play before they begin.
+It’s a brilliant tool for practising communication, especially at the lowest levels.
+Just make sure to provide the students with useful vocabulary and a model role play before they begin.

-This is one example of a stimulating material or a prompt, but by far the most “open” one.
-Therefore, we must make sure that the topics are structured in an easy to understand way (even one word) and that they are at the right level.
-For example, at A1, we will probably not talk about the influence of art on young people.
+This is one example of stimulating material or a prompt but by far the most “open” one.
+So make sure that the topics are structured in a way which is easy to understand, and that they are at the right level.
+For example, at A1, students won’t talk about the influence of art on young people.
 But something like: Your dream home will be much easier.
-They might also brainstorm vocabulary that may be useful in this topic in advance.
+They might also brainstorm vocabulary that may be useful for discussing this topic.

-How can we use such topics?
-We can ask students to comment on these topics using the vocabulary they know and which we have revised.
+How can you use topics like that?
+Ask the students to comment on these topics using the vocabulary they know.
 You can add a time limit to this exercise, e.g. 60 seconds.
 Another idea would be to ask students to first create a list of questions on a particular topic that they can later ask another student.

 We very often skip practising this skill in conversation, and it is very important.
 Examples of exercises for asking questions can be role plays or information gap exercises.
 These are exercises in which each of the students in a pair or group has information that the others don’t.
 Then they ask each other questions to get the missing information.

-Such a simple exercise and so effective.
+Such a simple exercise and yet so effective!
 Students simply describe the photos.
-Remember to provide photos with enough detail for the students to use in their description.
+Remember to provide photos with enough detail for the students to use in their descriptions.

 If you need more, or you’re looking for ready-made materials, check out our Elementary materials HERE.